ELECTRIFYING FERTILISERS

-DEBYE empowers farmers to locally produce zero carbon nitrogen fertilizers using only air, water and electricity.
+DEBYE empowers farmers to locally produce zero carbon nitrogen fertilisers using only air, water and electricity.

 THE PROBLEM